Meal Planning for Adults with Diabetes

 Nutrition, physical activity, and medication are the three main components of a diabetes management plan.
 According to the American Diabetes Association, there is no one specific diabetes meal plan.
-If you have diabetes, it is important to take an active role in your daily self-management.
+If you have diabetes, taking an active role in your daily self-management is important.
 By working with a Registered Dietitian Nutritionist (RDN), preferably one who is a Certified Diabetes Educator (CDE), you can develop a personalized nutrition plan based on your treatment goals, medication, and personal preferences.

 Main Goals of Nutrition Management